TYLPHE/inventory-app/README.md

 I had to fix this by changing any restaurants with all lowercase names to a capitalized first letter!

+### Data structure was too big
+I have to be honest with myself, this project is intended for extra Mongoose and Express practice.
+If you see the data structure above and compare it to the actual project, it's missing staff and equipment.
+For the sake of continuing with The Odin Project, I have decided to reduce the size of the data structure to just Restaurant, Dish, Recipe, and Ingredients.

 ## Notes to self
 * Validation and sanitization: `npm install express-validator`
 * list of validators and sanitizers: https://github.com/validatorjs/validator.js

+## TODO
+Updating a recipe does not update dish properly